WE ARE COMMITTED TO MAKING HOMEBIRTH CARE ACCESSIBLE & AFFORDABLE TO AS MANY PEOPLE AS POSSIBLE.

 • For most birth facilities (hospital, birth center) the majority of your bill is under what is called a “facility fee”.
 This pays for things like doctor/midwife support, nurses/birth assistants, medications, supplies, etc. Since the facility for home birth is the patient’s home, we cannot bill insurance under this blanket fee and they consider these things “non-covered services”.
 Things that are not covered by your insurance or medicaid are an out-of-pocket cost.

 • We are happy to bill your insurance and medicaid on your behalf for in-network plans and some out-of-network plans.
 If a bill is denied due to a billing error on our part, we will correct it and submit it again.
-If a bill is denied due to your benefits, coverage level, deductible amount, etc. we will not appeal on your behalf.
-If you would like to appeal your claims and need documentation or records, we are happy to provide those for you.
+If a bill is denied due to your benefits, coverage level, deductible amount, etc. we cannot appeal on your behalf.
+If you would like to appeal your claims and need documentation or records, we are happy to provide those for you and advocate for you in any way we can!